davidoram/turbo-octo-avenger/README.md

 # turbo-octo-avenger
 Web services in Go

+# TODO

+- List operation parameters - parse URL + Headers
+- Implement the other Rest operations for Ping

 # Goals

 - Provide a standardised REST API to hang new services off.
 The system standardises